 Constantinople and the Byzantine Legacy

-The Byzantine Empire, as the continuation and successor to the Roman Empire, lasted around a millennium after the fall of the city of Rome in the 5th century.
-The Romans, as they always called themselves, saw massive territorial losses – first losing the Western Roman Empire to Germanic tribes, then provinces like Egypt and Syria to the Caliphate, before finally being conquered by the Ottomans.
-Yet as it lost territory, the empire, based on its grand city Constantinople, resiliently persisted and even flourished.
+The Byzantine Empire, as the continuation of the Roman Empire, lasted around a millennium after the fall of the city of Rome in the fifth century.
+The Romans, as they always called themselves, experience massive territorial losses - first losing the Western Roman Empire to Germanic tribes, then eastern provinces like Egypt and Syria to the Caliphate in the seventh century.
+Even as it lost territory, the empire, based on its magnificent city Constantinople, resiliently persisted and even flourished.
+Only centuries later, after multiple periods of recovery, was finally conquered by the Ottomans.